komoot/staticmap/README.md

 ## Installation
-StaticMap is a small library, all it takes is python3 and two python packages: [Pillow](https://python-pillow.github.io/) and [request](http://www.python-requests.org/).
+StaticMap is a small library, all it takes is python and two python packages: [Pillow](https://python-pillow.github.io/) and [request](http://www.python-requests.org/).
 You can install them via:

 ```bash
 pip install -r requirements.txt